 Let’s again use our $500,000 home as an example.
 At 20% your down payment is going to be $100,000.
 You can use part of your down payment to make up the shortfall.
 Instead of putting down 20% ($100,000) you could instead put down $15% ($75,000).
 Then use the $25,000 as your on-hand cash and apply it toward a low appraisal.
 If the house appraises, then you don’t need the cash for appraisal and can apply it toward your down payment.

 Be aware of some of the drawbacks.
-You may have to pay mortgage insurance due to a lower down payment.
+You may have to pay mortgage insurance due to a lower down payment when you waive your appraisal and the appraisal comes in low.
 This could mean a higher monthly payment along with a higher interest rate.
 It’s important to speak with your lender and get cost sheets to know exactly how this will affect your loan.

 It’s always best to ask questions until you are fully comfortable and confident waiving any contingency.
 No matter how you decide to handle the appraisal contingency, Team Diva is here to help.
 Don’t be afraid to contact your lender, financial advisor, or even an attorney to make sure you are making the right decision.